ShevetAhim/old-site/content/Partners/bikes_and_jeeps.md

 Author: Izhar
 Slug: bikes-and-jeeps
 Image: http://www.picnic.co.il/VIRUF/sei_in.jpg
-Caption: Amazing and challenging attractions for couples, groups, families and children of all ages.
+Summary: Amazing and challenging attractions for couples, groups, families and children of all ages.